DanielKneipp/gsgp-gd/README.md

 ### Usage

 The parameter files are adjusted to work from the home directory.
-Thus, the folder *experiments* has to be copied to your home.
+Thus, the folder `experiments` has to be copied to `~/.gsgp-gd/`.
 In order to execute the experiments, run the following command line:
 ```
 	java -jar GSGP.jar -p path/to/parameter/file